paulo-fonseca28/python-lab/information-retrieval/dynamic_tf-idf-engine/README.md

 ```

-The engine can display the non-zero TF-IDF weights per document, summarizing which terms are most relevant in each text.[attached_file:59]
+The engine can display the non-zero TF-IDF weights per document, summarizing which terms are most relevant in each text.

 ## Query Capabilities